bitboxer/bitboxer.de/_posts/2021/2021-02-28-disable-phone-number-detection.md

 See the [Apple Developer documentation](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html#//apple_ref/doc/uid/TP40008193-SW1) for details.

 It seems the list of stuff you have to add to a page to make it work smoothly everywhere gets longer and longer by every year.

+A rather complete list of things you could put into the header can be found on [htmlhead.dev](https://htmlhead.dev/).